domchristie/turn/README.md

 `event.details` may contain:
 - `action`: the action of the visit (`advance` or `restore`)
 - `initiator`: the element the visit was triggered from (an `a`, `form`, or `html` element if a Back/Forward navigation)
-- `sourceUrl`: the URL the page is transitioning from
+- `referrer`: the URL the page is transitioning from
 - `url`: the URL the page is transitioning to
 - `newBody`: the incoming `<body>` that will be transitioned to